 Funding for the City’s budget comes from several different sources.
 The General Fund is the primary operating fund, providing the resources to pay for basic government services such as police protection, street, park and landscape maintenance, recreation and cultural events, and planning and building services.
 The principal revenue sources for the General Fund are property and sales and use taxes.

 Another source of funding (non-General Fund) comes from the group of "Special Revenue Funds."
 This group represents revenues restricted for special purposes, such as gas taxes are limited to street-related expenditures.
-The City also utilizes: "Debt Service Funds" to account for the principal and interest payments of general long-term debt; "Capital Project Funds" to account for the acquisition and construction of major capital facilities; and "Enterprise Funds" to account for services financed mostly by user charges, such as our animal services program.
+The City also utilizes: "Debt Service Funds" to account for the principal and interest payments of general long-term debt; "Capital Project Funds" to account for the acquisition and construction of major capital facilities; and "Enterprise Funds" to account for services financed mostly by user charges, such as our animal services program, MVTV, and the golf course.

 The expenditures within the budget are divided into two groups: the Operating Budget, representing the costs to deliver basic municipal services; and the Capital Improvement Program (CIP) Budget, for the acquisition, expansion, or rehabilitation of Mission Viejo’s physical assets.

 Operating Budget expenditures are organized by program area and individual program.
 This means that expenditures are clustered to show the cost of the service being provided, not strictly by organizational units.
-As an example, the City’s ten different departments are divided among the seven major program areas shown below.
+As an example, the City’s thirteen different departments are divided among the eight major program areas shown below.
 Each of the following program areas then contain a related set of individual programs:

 - General Government - Legislative